 Before After After-Before

 Escalation (-1,+1) .199 (+1,+1) +.199 .398

-Deescalation (-1,-1) .199 (+1,-1) .199 .
-398
+Deescalation (-1,-1) .199 (+1,-1) .199

-Net difference .796
+Net difference • ±33 .398 .796

-The contrast is not statistically significant in the unlogged version, and is significant in the logged version (t=2.57) -- the same Level 4 outliers in Comparison A are involved in this comparison.
+The contrast is not statistically significant in the unlogged version, and is significant in the logged version (t=2.57)-this comparison.

 The other contrasts which we have examined in related form earlier in this chapter tell the same story as before.
 They are of interest insofar as they assist the interpretation of the escalation/deescalation interaction.
-The contrast between a treatment history entirely within the community versus one entirely out-of-town favors the out-of-town alternative (net difference is $4 \times .160 = .640$ ).
-The contrast between heterogeneous and uniform treatment levels during the intervention shows very little difference (net difference is $4 \times .057 = .114$ ).
+The contrast between a treatment history entirely within the community versus one entirely out-of-town favors the out-of-town alternative (net difference is 4 x .160 = .640).
+The contrast between heterogeneous and uniform treatment levels during the intervention shows very little difference (net difference is 4 x .057 = .114).